anne-d-wic/production-efficiency-powerbi-dashboard/README.md

 It links production data with entities such as plants, machines, shifts, and time, allowing the report to support both summary-level monitoring and more detailed performance investigation.

 This model helps ensure:
-- consistent measure definition across pages,
+- consistent measure definition across pages
-- efficient filtering and slicing,
+- efficient filtering and slicing
-- clear navigation between operational views,
+- clear navigation between operational views
-- maintainable reporting logic as the analysis grows.
+- maintainable reporting logic as the analysis grows

 The diagram below illustrates the core reporting structure used to connect production records with the main business dimensions of the dashboard.